ChifiSource/Olive.jl/README.md

 Olive.start(IP, PORT, devmode = false, path = startpath)
 ```
-Providing `devmode` will start `Olive` in developer mode.
+Providing `devmode` as `true` will start `Olive` in developer mode.
 This just makes it easier to test things when working on `Olive` itself.
 More will eventually come to `devmode`, as of right now this option will simply **disable authentication**.
 Providing a `path` will search for an `olive` home at the provided directory.
 If there is no `olive` directory, this will start the `setup` inside of this directory.
 This can be useful for developing extensions, deploying olive, or having multiple profiles with different sets of extensions.
-Providing `nomod` as true will load `Olive` with the most basic of `olive` home modules and a default `OliveCore` configuration.
+Providing `free` as `true` will start the `Olive` server in **global mode**.
+This means that instead of using an `olive` home file, `olive` will use your default Julia environment. **In the future** (`0.1.0`), this will also scan your julia environment for extensions and load them.
+However, project settings will not be loaded.
 <img src="https://github.com/ChifiSource/image_dump/blob/main/olive/alpha9sc/termsc.png"></img>

 #### setup